 Place corn in a microwave-safe bowl and microwave on high power until cooked through and just starting to brown, about 1 minute.
 Alternatively, cook in a non-stick skillet with 1 teaspoon vegetable oil over medium-high heat until just starting to brown, about 4 minutes.
 Add to bowl with dressing.

 When chicken is cooked, remove from bags and discard scallions and ginger.
 Remove skin and bones from chicken and discard.
 Cut meat into 1/2-inch cubes and add to bowl with dressing.
 Add avocado.
-Add sliced scallions, reserving some for garnish.
-Toss chicken to coat in dressing and adjust seasoning with salt and pepper.
-Serve immediately, sprinkled with more scallions and togarashi.
+Add sliced scallions.
+Toss chicken to coat in dressing and season with additional salt and pepper to taste.
+Serve immediately, garnish with scallions and togarashi.

 Sous vide precision cooker or a small beer cooler